nboldhq/docs/src/api/latest/sdks/javascript/docs/MicrosoftTeamsTeamsApi.md

 Get a team metadata

 Get metadata for a team for a specific namespace.
-TIER 3️⃣ | ROLES - AUTHORIZED_APP, INTEGRATION_MANAGER, GOVERNANCE_MANAGER, TEAMS_SERVICE_ADMIN, GLOBAL_ADMIN.

 ### Example